What is 5-HTP and Why Was It Banned?

 5-HTP can boost serotonin levels and have a positive effect on mood, depression, anxiety, sleep, appetite, and pain.
 However, there is no strong scientific evidence that 5-HTP can quantify the increase in serotonin production or the body’s serotonin levels.
 Nonetheless, here are some of the potential benefits of taking this serotonin precursor.

 Depression is a mental health condition that occurs due to an imbalance in serotonin levels in the body.
 Taking a clinically effective serotonin precursor like 5-HTP can help to manage depression symptoms in some people.
-This supplement has even been found to work as effectively as prescription antidepressant drugs in some individuals.
+This supplement has even been found to work as effectively as prescription antidepressant drugs in some depressed patients.
 Moreover, some people with treatment-resistant depression have benefited from taking 5-HTP to restore serotonin levels.
 Research suggests 5-HTP has stronger antidepressant effects when combined with other supplements or antidepressant medications.
 However, there is not enough scientific evidence to support the use of 5-HTP to treat depression at the current time.

 5-HTP may help in promoting weight loss by counteracting hunger-producing hormones and increasing satiety (feelings of fullness).
 Studies have found that people who take 5-HTP every day consume fewer calories compared to those not taking this supplement.
 Moreover, obese adult subjects treated with 5-HTP have been shown to have reduced carbohydrate intake, which can help with blood sugar control.
 In addition, the antidepressant efficacy of 5-HTP is believed to reduce excessive calorie intake due to stress eating caused by depression.